On the statistical theory of self-gravitating collisionless dark matter flow: Statistical measures from N-body simulation

 Figure \ref{fig:5} presents the transverse velocity correlation function $T_{2} \left(r\right)$ at different redshifts \textit{z}.
 The correlation functions are normalized by $u^{2} \left(a\right)$, i.e. the one-dimensional velocity dispersion at different redshifts (Eq. \eqref{ZEqnNum586699}).
 Figure \ref{fig:5} hints an exponential form for $T_{2} \left(r\right)$ on large scale at different \textit{z}.
-Detail models for correlation functions are provided in Section \ref{sec:5} (Eqs. \eqref{ZEqnNum971850} and \eqref{ZEqnNum739102} for large and small scales, respectively).
+The detail models for correlation functions are provided in Section \ref{sec:5} (Eqs. \eqref{ZEqnNum971850} and \eqref{ZEqnNum739102} for large and small scales, respectively).

-Figure \ref{fig:6} presents the variation of longitudinal velocity correlation function $L_{2} \left(r\right)$ (normalized by $u^{2} \left(a\right)$) with scale \textit{r} at different redshifts \textit{z}.
-With more and more halos formed, the number of pairs of particles from the same halo with small separation \textit{r} increases with time, along with the longitudinal correlation being gradually developed on small scales after z=3.
-A comoving length scale $r_{2} \approx 21.4{Mpc/h} $ can be identified that does not vary with time, where longitudinal velocity correlation becomes negative.
-Models are presented in Section \ref{sec:5} (Eqs. \eqref{ZEqnNum344034} and \eqref{ZEqnNum178092} for large and small scales, respectively).
+Figure \ref{fig:6} presents the longitudinal velocity correlation $L_{2} \left(r\right)$ (normalized by $u^{2} \left(a\right)$).
+With more and more haloes formed, the number of pairs of particles from the same halo with small separation \textit{r} increases with time, along with the longitudinal correlation being gradually developed on small scales after z=3.
+A constant comoving length scale $r_{2} \approx 21.4{Mpc/h} $ can be identified that does not vary with time, where longitudinal velocity correlation becomes negative.
+Length scale $r_2$ is related to the horizon size at matter-radiation equality (see Section \ref{sec:5.1.3}).
+The models are presented in Section \ref{sec:5} (Eqs. \eqref{ZEqnNum344034} and \eqref{ZEqnNum178092} for large and small scales, respectively).